lantinglu/lantinglu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Welcome
 Hi!
-I’m an undergraduate student and researcher at the University of Washington.
-I double major in Computer Science and Applied Mathematics.
+I am an undergraduate student and researcher at the University of Washington, double majoring in Computer Science and Applied Mathematics.

 # 🔥 News
 - : &nbsp;🎉